 As you progress in your career and focus on being a better person, you will notice your strengths will increase and some weaknesses will reduce.

 Now that you have your strengths and weaknesses written down, you can proceed to set a plan on how you can use your strengths to accomplish your career goal.
-There are two ways to go know.
+There are two ways to go now.
 First, “What career fits your strengths” or “what strengths fit your career.”
-This allows you to know where you are, where you want to be and how you get there.
+This allows you to know where you are, where you want to be, and how you get there.